 It was a common practice to construct the castle on high places such as mountain passes where it would be difficult for the enemy armies to attack.
 In actual defence, the walls of the castle served as the primary strategic location.

-If the castle was located on plain land, it could be surrounded with a ditch of water to provide for solid defence.
+If the castle was located on plain land, it could be surrounded by a ditch of water known as a moat to provide a solid defence.

 Another important tactic was to construct concentric castles with multiple walls which made invasion progressively difficult.

-Finally, archers could shower arrows on the invading armies and stones and hot liquids could be poured over the approaching enemy if the walls were think and spacious enough.
+Finally, archers could shower arrows on the invading armies, stones, and hot liquids could be poured over the approaching enemy if the walls were thick and spacious enough to allow soldiers to walk around the Castle walls

-There were also slots in the walls that were used to shoot arrows through.
-These slots were called arrow loops and acted as an important component of medieval castle defences.
+There were also slots built into castle walls that crossbowmen could fire bolts through.
+These slots were called arrow slits or loops and acted as an important component of medieval castle defence.

-Among other defensive parts, there was an opening over the entrance to the castle known as murder hole which could be used to drop projectiles or burning liquids over the invaders.
+Among other defensive parts, there were also the holes around the castle entrances known as a murder holes which could be used to drop projectiles or burning liquids over the invaders.
+Many walled medieval towns had gatehouse entrances that contained murder holes.

-During the early medieval ages, defending the castle was the responsibility of individual feudal lords who used their vessels to accomplish this.
+During the early medieval ages, defending the castle was the responsibility of individual feudal lords who used their vassals to accomplish this.

-The soldiers were usually commanded by a constable who was responsible for the medieval castle defences in the absence of the owner.
+The soldiers were usually commanded by a constable who was responsible for the medieval castle defences in the absence of the lord or higher ranking noble.

-One of the most important defensive devices designed during the high Middle Ages was a Trebuchet which, however, was mostly used against the fortifications instead of their defense.
+One of the most important defensive devices designed during the high and late medieval period was a catapult which was used to defend castles as well as in attack during sieges.

-Early medieval castles did not have the sophisticated defences of their later counterparts and were easier to attack and overrun, this led to constant improvements being made to keep pace with the advancements in medieval armoury and led to all round improvements in medieval castle defences and design.
+Early medieval castles did not have the sophisticated defences of their later counterparts and were easier to attack and overrun, this led to constant improvements being made to keep pace with the advancements in medieval weaponry which led to all-around improvements in medieval castle defences.

-In the later parts of medieval times with the invention of Gun-powder and Cannons Castles were fairly easy to destroy and the walls could easily be taken out, this and the new age of enlightenment at the start of the renaissance period led to the decline of Castles and this type of medieval warfare.
+In the later parts of medieval times with the invention of Gunpowder weapons such as Cannons Castles were fairly easy to destroy and the defensive walls could easily be destroyed, this and the new age of enlightenment at the start of the renaissance period led to the decline of Castles and this type of medieval warfare.